migariane/Causal-Inference-in-Epidemiology/README.md

 Evidence shows that **TMLE** provides the less unbiased estimate of the ATE compared with other double robust estimators.

 The R notebook (**TMLE.nb.html**) will gide you step by step through the implentation of the Targeted Maximum Likelihood Estimation (TMLE).
+Please, download and open it in you favorite browser.
 Hope you will enjoy it.
 Best regards,
 Miguel Angel Luque Fernandez